Hananosato Yukio

-Hananosato Yukio (塙ノ里幸与, born 8 May 1983 as Yukio Murakami) is a former sumo wrestler from Hitachi, Ibaraki, Japan.
+Hananosato Yukio (塙ノ里 幸与, born 8 May 1983 as Yukio Murakami) is a former sumo wrestler from Hitachi, Ibaraki, Japan.
 He made his debut in March 1999, retiring in May 2010.
 His highest rank was makushita 8.

 Career

 He did judo at junior high school.
 He made his professional debut in March 1999, an entry class that also included ōzeki Kotomitsuki, komusubi Takamisakari and former maegashira Wakakirin.
 He initially fought under his own surname of Murakami, switching to Hananosato in January 2000.
 His highest rank was makushita 8, which he achieved in March 2005 after achieving seven straight kachi-koshi or winning records.
 This brought him close to sekitori status, but he was unable to achieve the necessary number of wins to earn promotion to the second highest jūryō division, scoring only one win against six losses at the March 2005 tournament.
 He was a junior member of the Takasago stable, home to yokozuna Asashoryu, and he served as one of Asashoryu's tsukebito, or personal attendants.
 He was in the fourth sandanme division from March 2006 until September 2007, and again from July to September 2008 after he was forced to pull out of the May 2008 tournament with an injury after only one bout.
 He fell to sandanme again in July 2009.
 At just 114 kg, very light for a sumo wrestler, he seemed to lack the weight necessary to make it to the top.
 In January 2010, he managed to again gain promotion to the makushita division, but after struggling again in this division he announced his retirement at the end of the May 2010 tournament.

 Hananosato performed the (yumitori-shiki) or bow-twirling ceremony as a back-up to fellow Takasago stable wrestler Ōga.
 When Ōga suddenly retired in May 2007, Hananosato stepped in to perform the ceremony on a regional tour of Hawaii in June.